Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/Basic Rules and Legal/prestige-classes.md

 the study, 3 new rounds of study are required before he can attempt another death attack.

+### Poison Use
-**Poison Use:** Assassins are trained in the use of poison and never risk accidentally poisoning themselves when applying poison to a blade.
+Assassins are trained in the use of poison and never risk accidentally poisoning themselves when applying poison to a blade.

+### Spells
-**Spells:** Beginning at 1st level, an assassin gains the ability to cast a number of arcane spells.
+Beginning at 1st level, an assassin gains the ability to cast a number of arcane spells.
 To cast a spell, an assassin must have an Intelligence score of at least 10 + the spell's level, so an assassin with an Intelligence of 10 or lower cannot cast these spells.
 Assassin